the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Enhancer
 	- Illuminated Order's Faith discount on religious units moved to Philosophic Debates/Thought Control in a reduced amount (-25% vs. original -30%); it is now a Founder Belief that awards +50 Culture whenever a city converts to your religion for the first time.
 	- Itinerant Preachers and Religious Texts have been made **inaccessible.**
-- Misc.
 	- Missionary Zeal renamed to Philosophic Debates.
+Both it and Path of the Sage give their respective unit access to a promotion that gives an extra spread religion charge and lets them ignore terrain cost.

 Specialist Changes:
-- Administrators are adjusted to +2 Culture while active and no longer give Happiness.
+- Administrators are adjusted to +3 Culture while active and no longer give Happiness.

 Promotion Changes:
 - Forage was the second worst offender of OP promotions, and the nerfs are appropriately severe: it awards 67% less Science per kill and no longer gives extra XP or unit healing on kill.
 Instead it adds minor healing bonuses in Rubble/Ruins tiles.